Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/out_of_order_buffer/out_of_order_buffer.md

 For **write operation**, when `write_enable` is asserted, the controller identifies the first available free slot by scanning the validity bits.
 The controller directs the RAM to store `write_data` at the allocated slot.
 The `write_index` output provides the index of the allocated slot on the same cycle.
 The slot becomes valid and available for reading in the next cycle.
 The integration must check the `full` flag before asserting `write_enable`.
 If a write is attempted when full, the write operation will override the first entry of the buffer (index 0) and the buffer will continue to function but with corrupted data.

 For **read operation**, the `read_data` output continuously provides the data stored at the location specified by `read_index` from the RAM.
 When `read_enable` and `read_clear` are both asserted, the slot is marked as invalid in the controller, thus freed for future writes.
 The integration must only read from indices that contain valid data.
 The `read_data` may contain data previously stored at an invalid index, as the data is not cleared when an entry is invalidated.

+**Error detection**: The `read_error` output pulses for one cycle when `read_enable` is asserted while the slot at `read_index` is invalid.
+This indicates an incorrect usage where the integration attempted to read from an invalid index.
+The read operation will still provide the data stored at that location in RAM, but it may be stale or uninitialized.

 Asserting `read_clear` without `read_enable` is not expected, but will not break the buffer.
 The clear will simply be ignored.